1911 Revolution: Shaanxi

 On 22 October 1911, the revolutionaries were led by students of the military academy who overcame the guards at the gates of Xi'an and shut them.
 They secured the arsenal, slaughtered all Manchus at their temple, and then stormed and slaughtered the Manchus in the Manchu banner quarter of the city.
 The Manchu quarter was set on fire, burning many Manchus alive.
-Many Manchus had stored gunpowder in their houses, which exploded from the fire, causing even more deaths.
+Many Manchus had stored gunpowder in their houses, which exploded from the fire and caused even more deaths.
 For three days, Manchu men, women and children alike were slaughtered.
 Only after that were Manchu women and girls spared, while Manchu men and boys continued to be slaughtered.
 Many Manchus committed suicide by overdosing on opium and throwing themselves into wells.
 It was estimated that between 10,000 and 20,000 Manchus were slaughtered.

 Ma Anliang was ordered to attack the revolutionaries in Shaanxi by the baoyi bondservant Chang Geng and Manchu Shengyun.

 Eastern soldiers of the new republic were mobilized by Yuan Shikai when the attack against Shaanxi began by Ma Anliang, but news of the abdication of the Qing Emperor reached Ma Anliang before he attacked Xi'an.
 That made Ma end all military operations and change his allegiance to the Republic of China.
 All pro-Qing military activity in the northwest was then put to an end.

-Yuan Shikai managed to induce Ma to not attack Shaanxi after the Gelaohui took over the province and to accept the Republic of China under his presidency in 1912.
+Yuan Shikai managed to induce Ma not to attack Shaanxi after the Gelaohui took over the province and to accept the Republic of China under his presidency in 1912.
 During the National Protection War in 1916 between republicans and Yuan's monarchy, Ma readied his soldiers and informed the republicans that he and the Muslims would stick to Yuan until the end.
 Yuan Shikai ordered Ma Anliang to block Bai Lang (White Wolf) from going into Sichuan and Gansu by blocking Hanzhong and Fengxiangfu.

 The Protestant Shensi mission operated a hospital in Xian.
 Some American missionaries were reported killed in Xi'an.
 A report claimed Manchus massacred missionaries in the suburbs of Xi'an.
 Missionaries were reported killed in Xi'an and Taiyuan.
 Shaanxi joined the revolution on October 24.
 Sheng Yun was governor of Shaanxi in 1905.

 Some Gansu Hui, led by Ma Fuxiang, joined the republicans.
 General Ma Fuxiang did not participate with Ma Anliang in the battles with Shaanxi revolutionaries and refused to join the Qing Manchu Shengyun and Changgeng in their attempts to defend the Qing before their abdication, but the independence of Gansu from Qing control was jointly declared by non-Muslim gentry with Hui Muslim Ma Fuxiang.